 Where applications for places at a community or voluntary controlled school exceed the published admission number set for the school the following factors will be taken into account in priority order when deciding which pupils will be allocated places.

-These children will be dealt with in accordance with the Code of Practice on Special Educational Needs.
-Where a school is named in a child’s statement or plan the school has a duty to admit the pupil, this will reduce the number of places available.
+These children will be allocated places in accordance with the Code of Practice on Special Educational Needs.
+Where a school is named in a child’s plan the school has a duty to admit the pupil, this will reduce the number of places available.

 The remaining places will be allocated in this order:

 1. Looked after children and previously looked after children

 A ‘looked after child’ is a child who is:

 - in the care of a local authority, or

 - being provided with accommodation by a local authority in the exercise of their social services functions at the time of making an application to a school.